chanced/focus-svelte/README.md

 ## Explanation

 focus-svelte works a bit differently than other focus traps I've encounted.
-Instead than using an event listener to track user activity and manipulate the default behavior of the browser, the DOM is manipulated instead.
+Rather than using an event listener to track user activity and manipulating the default behavior of the browser, the DOM is manipulated instead.
+All elements outside of a trap have their `tabindex` set to `-1`.

-When a focus action/component is created, all elements within the DOM have data-attributes assigned to indicate their state.
-Each element's `tabindex` is assigned appropriately, depending on whether or not the element resides within a focus trap.

-To keep track of changes after the trap is enabled, a `MutationObserver` begins monitoring changes to the DOM and each nodes's state is set or updated respective to environmental conditions.
+To keep track of changes after the trap is enabled, a `MutationObserver` monitors the DOM and each nodes's state is set or updated respective to environmental conditions.

 Once all focus traps are removed, the `MutationObserver` is stopped and all DOM elements properties are reset accordingly.
-If a focus trap becomes active, the `MutationObserver` is restarted and all nodes are decorated accordingly.
+If a focus trap later becomes active, the `MutationObserver` is restarted and all nodes are decorated accordingly.

 ## To-do